GuttmanLab/chipdip-pipeline/README.md

 ## System Requirements

-Hardware: This pipeline was developed to be run on an [HPC](https://en.wikipedia.org/wiki/High-performance_computing) cluster, but it can also be run locally on a personal computer.
+Hardware: This pipeline was developed to be run on a [high performance computing (HPC)](https://en.wikipedia.org/wiki/High-performance_computing) cluster, but it can also be run locally on a personal computer.
 - See benchmarks below for a sense of how hardware requirements scale with dataset size.
 - Note: the `chipdip` conda environment itself takes ~2.2 GB disk space, and the unzipped mm10 and hg38 Bowtie 2 indices occupy 3.6 GB and 3.9 GB, respectively.
 The disk space numbers in the benchmark table below do not account for the size of the conda environment, Bowtie 2 indices, or temporary disk usage during the pipeline run.
 - Recommended hardware: 4+ CPU cores, 24+ GB memory, 60 GB free disk space